 View before-and-after pictures of real patients of Dr. Elsa Raskin

 Most of these surgeries require a series of periodic procedures as well as follow-up surgeries.
-At the Elsa Raskin MD, Dr. Raskin can help determine which breast reconstruction option is best for you.
+Dr. Elsa Raskin can help determine which breast reconstruction option is best for you.

 POST-OP AND RECOVERY

 After your breast reconstruction procedure, small drainage tubes may need to be inserted into each breast.
 Patients are typically released from the hospital after about two to five days.
 Follow-up surgeries are often necessary for nipple or areola reconstruction, touch-ups, and to ensure symmetry.
 Patients are urged to avoid strenuous activity for three to six weeks after surgery.
 Over time some feeling will return to your breasts and the scarring is permanent but will fade over time.